jettylabs-archive/jetty_access_control/website/docs/getting-started/index.md

 :::

+## A use case

+Jetty makes it easy to understand who has access to what data, all the way across your data stack.

+For example, imagine that you have sensitive business or customer data in your warehouse.
+This data is transformed via dbt and accessed via Tableau dashboards by executive stakeholders, providing critical insights into the business.
+Due to the sensitive nature of the data, however, it is critical to understand who has what level of access to this data.

+Jetty provides a single platform to help you understand permissions and access across your stack, allowing you to answer questions like:

+-   What views have been derived from sensitive data?
+-   What dashboards leverage data derived sensitive tables?
+-   Who has access to dashboards, views, or tables, that have been derived from sensitive data?
+-   Why doesn't a key stakeholder have access to the information they need?
+-   What combination of access rules has resulted in an unauthorized user having access to a sensitive data asset?

+In a few minutes you'll be a few mouse clicks away from the answers to these and many other questions!

 ## Prerequisites

 Below is the information you will need to connect to each connected platform.
 As a reminder, you don't need to use all of the connectors, but the more connectors you use, the more helpful Jetty can be.